-Embedded 100G Optics are used on a range of Arista fixed and modular systems including the Arista 7500E-72S-LC and 7500E-12CM-LC linecard modules to provide industry-standard 100GBASE-SR10, 40GBASE-SR4 and 10GBASE-SR ports without requiring any transceivers.
+Embedded 100G Optics are used on Arista 7500E-72S-LC and 7500E-12CM-LC linecard modules to provide industry-standard 100GBASE-SR10, 40GBASE-SR4 and 10GBASE-SR ports without requiring any transceivers.
 This provides the most cost effective and highest density 10/40/100G connectivity in the industry.
-Each port mates with a standard MPO/MTP cable (12 fiber pairs on the one cable/connector) and provides incredible configuration flexibility enabling one port to operate as any of:
+Each port mates with a standard MPO/MTP24 cable (12 fiber pairs on the one cable/connector) and provides incredible configuration flexibility enabling one port to operate as any of: